 Jennifer's repertoire also includes original fairy tales for adults, traditional folk and fairy tales, myths, and legends.

-Jennifer is thrilled to announce that her first collection of original stories was published in May of 2016 by Parkhurst Brothers.
-Aunty Lily and Other Delightfully Perverse Stories contains moving tales of family, loss, love, and the trials of growing up in a scrappy working class neighborhood where kids play in the streets, fair play rules most of the time, and bullies are occasionally vanquished.
+Jennifer's first collection - Aunty Lily and Other Delightfully Perverse Stories - contains moving tales of family, loss, love, and the trials of growing up in a scrappy working class neighborhood where kids play in the streets, fair play rules most of the time, and bullies are occasionally vanquished.

 Available now from Amazon.com